 The Group during 2024 intensified its efforts towards implementation of the Corporate Sustainability Reporting Directive which incorporates Sustainability Statements in the Group's Annual Financial Report for FY2024 onwards.
-The implementation of the CSRD is not just a regulatory requirement but a strategic investment in our future which reinforces our commitment to sustainability.
+In 2025 the Group successfully published its first Sustainability Statement in accordance with European Sustainability Reporting Standards.